Paymenter/Paymenter/README.md

 - Server intergration with: Pterodactyl, Virtualizor, Virtfusion and more
 - Automatically bill your customers
 - Built in support center
+- Generate coupons to give your customers discounts

 ## Wanna take a look?
 Visit our demo at: https://demo.paymenter.org